Join us for a musical Friday evening Shabbat service with Rabbi Alison Adler and Aaron Zev Katz.

 Featuring Jonathan Kaufman, Pulitzer Prize-winning author of The Last Kings of Shanghai.
 The Rival Jewish Dynasties That Helped Create Modern China.
 This is a riveting story of two rival dynasties, the Sassoons and Kadoories, that flourished in Shanghai and Hong Kong as twentieth-century China surged into the modern era.
 Registration closed March 17th, use the registration link to attend on Zoom.

 Join in for weekly conversation and study, focusing on the weekly Torah portion and holidays.
 We will explore layers of meaning and generations of commentary, including texts and stories that might challenge us intellectually and spiritually – and maybe even inspire us to laugh.

-We will use Loose Parts Play, a sensory play that encourages immersive, creative and open-ended play in children – to explore the Jewish holidays and Jewish values.
+During PJ Library Nosh, Play & Learn, we will use Loose Parts Play, a sensory play that encourages immersive, creative and open-ended play in children – to explore the Jewish holidays and Jewish values.
 We’re taking a joyful approach to Jewish education by inviting children into this rich tradition at their level!
 This program is free and open to all.
-Sunday, December 4: Hanukkah; Sunday, January 8: B’tzelem Elohim (Created in the Divine’s Image); Sunday, February 5: Tu B’Shevat; Sunday, March 5: Purim; Sunday, April 2: Passover; Sunday, May 7: Ba’al Tashchit (Do Not Destroy or Waste); Sunday, June 4: Ometz Lev (Courage)
+Sunday, April 9: Passover; Sunday, May 21: Shavuot; Sunday, June 11: Ba’al Tashchit (Do Not Destroy or Waste)